 - Age: Melanoma is more common among older people, although it can occur at any age.
 In fact, it is one of the most common cancers for people under 30.

 - Fair Skin: Having a fair complexion means there is less melanin (pigment) in the skin to protect against harmful UV radiation.
 However, melanoma can still develop in those with darker complexions.

-- Family History: Those who have had a close relative (such as a parent, sibling, or child) develop melanoma are at a greater risk themselves.
+- Family History: Those who have had a close relative (such as a parent, sibling, or child) develop melanoma are at a greater risk of developing melanoma themselves.

 - Presence of Many Moles: A large number of moles, especially if they are big or have an irregular shape, can indicate an increased risk of developing melanoma.

 The first sign or symptom of melanoma is typically an unusual mole, blemish, sore, or some other type of mark on the skin.
 In most cases, it will develop in places that regularly receive exposure to the sun, such as the face, neck, arms, or legs.
 But melanoma can also appear in areas that do not get much UV exposure, such as the soles of the feet or underneath a nail.